MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/convert-models.md

 ---
 author: BryceHo
-description: Everything you need to know about converting 3D models to use with the Dynamics 365 Import Tool (Preview) ms.author: BryceHo ms.date: 04/23/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about converting 3D models to use with Dynamics 365 Import Tool (Preview) ms.author: BryceHo ms.date: 04/23/2019 ms.service: crm-online ms.topic: article
-title: Convert your 3D (CAD) models to use with the Dynamics 365 Import Tool (Preview) ms.reviewer: v-brycho
+title: Convert your 3D (CAD) models to use with Dynamics 365 Import Tool (Preview) ms.reviewer: v-brycho
 ---